 - Tokens can represent assets (such as deeds or ownership), but they can also be asset itself.
 For more details, see Concept: NFTs.

-With the exception of trading wallets, your wallets are blockchain specific.
+With the exception of a Go Account, your wallets are blockchain specific.
 For example, a wallet can't hold BTC and ETH, because they exist on different blockchains.
 However, multiple tokens can exist in the same wallet, so long as they're on the same blockchain.
 For example, an Ethereum wallet can hold ETH, MATIC, and 1INCH, because all these assets exist on the Ethereum blockchain.